Xhst/ml-record-linkage/README.md

 # linkage-project

 ## ⬇️ Setup
-The following steps are used to setup the virtual environment with the necessary libraries.
+To execute the project you need the necessary libraries, in the following step we install the libraries using virtualenv but you can use a different environment.

 If you don't have the virtualenv installed:
 ```